lwr27/lab/README.md

 ## What it does

 Deploys a simple web app to Azure Kubernetes Service.
 Every time I push a change to main, GitHub Actions builds a Docker image, pushes it to Azure Container Registry, and deploys it to AKS automatically.
+A health check script runs after deployment to verify the cluster is reachable and pods are running.

 ## Structure